chrisdarby/working-from-home/the-story.md

 I wasted a few hours at the beginning of my work from home tenure being distracted by episodes of Madam Secretary, i'd put it on as background noise, and then got myself hooked and distracted by the very thing that was supposed to keep me focused...

+#### Working with your partner in the house
+Unfortunately (or fortunately) I never encountered issues with this, my wife is front line staff with the NHS so rarely does work at home, but I understand a lot of people need their space or to be able to focus on work without distraction, and my only suggestion in this instance, is again to make sure you setup your own space to work where you can switch off from everything around you.

 #### Your wellbeing - Leaving work at work and "going home"
 For some, if your laptop is with you when you’re supposed to be officially home, it is really easy to slip into the habit of “oh i’ll just take a look at this one thing”... “i’ll just quickly check my emails” and can easily lead to spending the evenings regularly messing about with work and disrupting that work/life balance.